 Highlighting coral reefs at risk

-A bleached antique coral will make a thought provoking addition to Hintze Hall when it reopens in summer 2017.
+A bleached antique coral makes a thought provoking addition to Hintze Hall.

 Weighing more than 300 kilogrammes, the giant Turbinaria bifrons was collected from Shark Bay Reef, off the coast of Western Australia, more than 120 years ago.